 If you had registered for the conference, you have the option of directing your registration fee as a 100% tax deductible donation to Food Allergy Canada or receiving a refund.
 Please complete this cancellation form to advise us of your preference.
 Or you can email us at firstname.lastname@example.org or call 1 866 785-5660 if you are having trouble with the form.

-Your donations are our lifeline to being able to continue advocating on your behalf and providing education and support to the over 2 million Canadians with food allergy.
+Your donations are our lifeline to being able to continue advocating on your behalf and providing education and support to the over 3 million Canadians affected by food allergy.
 However, we also know that this is a difficult time for many families and understand that a full refund may be necessary.

 We are saddened by having to cancel this conference, but excited to still present much of the topics to you.
 Stay tuned for our full webinar schedule coming soon, and in the meantime, please register for the April 15th session!